 There are many tips about this going around that we’ve seen – some people saying it works, and others saying that it doesn’t – or more specifically, that it won’t soak into the leather and will instead soon be found on someone’s clothing the next time they use the couch.
-Luckily for all of us, Katie Ferguson, a mother of two with an Instagram account dedicated to cleaning & home topics (@mrsfs_cleaning_and_tips) recently tried this method herself and what we learned from her is that this method can indeed work well.
+Luckily for all of us, Katie Ferguson, a mother of two with an Instagram account dedicated to cleaning & home topics (her account has unfortunately been deleted) recently tried this method herself and what we learned from her is that this method can indeed work well.
 Here’s what Katie did to achieve the great results you see below.

 You Will Need: